 In this article you will find:

-- What is the Best Dog Food for Active Dogs?
+- The 10 Best Dog Foods for Active Dogs

 - What Makes an Active Dog Different?

 - What Does the Ideal Diet Look Like?

 - What to Look for in a Good Dog Food for Active Dogs

 - How much should you feed an active dog?

 - Is raw food the best for active dogs?

 Obesity is a problem of epidemic proportions in both people and pets.
 Many pet owners fail to understand that their pets don’t need nearly as many calories as they do themselves, which results in overfeeding.
 Being overweight is extremely dangerous for a dog and can shave years off the lifespan and increase the risk for a whole host of health issues.

 But what about dogs with the opposite problem?
 Dogs who have such a fast metabolism and high energy burn that it’s difficult to keep up with?